A Novel Generator with Auxiliary Branch for Improving GAN Performance: Background

 \subsection{Generative Adversarial Network}

 GAN~\cite{goodfellow2014generative} is a min-max game between two different networks called generator $G$ and discriminator $D$. $G$ is trained to generate visually pleasing images, whereas $D$ is optimized to classify the generated images from real ones.
-This training process can be formulated as follows:

-where $L_D$ and $L_G$ indicate the objective functions for the discriminator and generator, respectively, whereas $z$ and $x$ mean the noise vector sampled from the Gaussian normal distribution $P_z(z)$ and a real image sampled from data distribution $P_{data}(x)$, respectively.
-In order to improve the training stability as well as GAN performance, some studies~\cite{mao2017least, arjovsky2017wasserstein, lim2017geometric, gulrajani2017improved} have been conducted to reformulate the objective function.
+However, both networks compete with each other, GAN is hard to train stably compared with supervised learning.
+To address this problem, some studies~\cite{mao2017least, arjovsky2017wasserstein, lim2017geometric, gulrajani2017improved} have been conducted to reformulate the objective function.
 For instance, Mao~\etal~\cite{mao2017least} introduced the objective function using the least square errors, whereas Arjovsky~\etal~\cite{arjovsky2017wasserstein} proposed Wasserstein GAN~(WGAN) that computes the Wasserstein distance between the real and generated images.
-Another notable objective function is a hinge-adversarial loss~\cite{lim2017geometric}, which is widely used in practice~\cite{yeo2021simple, miyato2018cgans, miyato2018spectral, brock2018large, park2021generative, sagong2019pepsi, shin2020pepsi++, chen2019self, park2021generative_conv, park2021GRB}.
-On the other hand, cGAN, which produces the class-conditional images, has also been actively studied~\cite{mirza2014conditional, odena2017conditional, miyato2018cgans}.
+Another notable objective function is a hinge-adversarial loss~\cite{lim2017geometric}, which is widely used in practice~\cite{yeo2021simple, miyato2018cgans, miyato2018spectral, brock2018large, park2021generative, sagong2019pepsi, shin2020pepsi++, park2021generative_conv, park2021GRB}.
+On the other hand, cGAN, which produces class-conditional images, has also been actively studied~\cite{mirza2014conditional, odena2017conditional, miyato2018cgans}.
 In general, cGAN utilizes additional conditional information such as class labels or text conditions, in order to produce the condition-specific feature.
 By optimizing the objective functions for cGAN~\cite{mirza2014conditional, miyato2018cgans}, the generator can select the image class to be generated.